10 Taipei Beaches and Coastal Parks Worth Checking Out

 We were truly blown away by the immense size and incredible detail of the sculptures when we visited!

-Fourth, Fulong Beach is very close to the starting (or ending) point of the Caoling Historic Trail, one of Northern Taiwan’s most famous hikes.
-Besides hiking, you can also try Stand-Up Paddleboarding or sea kayaking in Fulong.
-Yet another fun thing to do in Fulong is to rent a bicycle and ride to the Old Caoling Tunnel.
+For hikers, Fulong Beach is very close to the starting (or ending) point of the Caoling Historic Trail, one of Northern Taiwan’s best hikes.
+Another fun thing to do in Fulong is to rent a bicycle and ride to the Old Caoling Tunnel.

-If you’re into temples, Ling Jiou Mountain Sacred Mountain Monastery (靈鷲山聖山寺) is worth a look.
+If you’re into temples, Ling Jiou Mountain Sacred Mountain Monastery (靈鷲山聖山寺) near the beach is worth a look.
 The temple was established by the same monk who created the Museum of World Religions in Taipei.

 It’s important to note that there is a NT220 fee to enter Fulong Beach (kids under 3 free, 2-12 TWD 145, seniors 110), just before the access bridge.
 If you want to skip the fee, or you just don’t like the crowds of the main beach, head to the free beach just east of the main beach, beside Dongxing Temple (福隆東興宮), the large temple facing the sea in the picture of my friends below.